steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 an estimate that the true label corresponding to $$\mathbf{x} \in \mathbf{X}$$ is 1 for any $$\mathbf{x} \in \mathbf{X}$$.

-Following either of the references from this section, one can show that logistic regression can be derived by considering $$\pi$$ satisfying the following constraints
+Following either of the above references one show that the max entropy classifier is equivalent to logistic regression.
+The max entropy classifier can be derived by considering $$\pi$$ satisfying the following constraints

 $$0 \leq \pi(x) \leq 1,\:\: \forall \mathbf{x} \in \mathbf{X}$$